magento/devdocs/guides/v2.1/cloud/live/sens-data-system-vars.md

 <p id="cloud-system-vars-scopes"></p>{% collapsibleh2 Step 1: Find the website or store view scope value %}

 This section discusses how you can find and set system configuration values per _scope_ (store view or website).
-To set default global scope variables, see [Step 2: Set system variables](#cloud-system-vars-sys).
+To set global scope variables, see [Step 2:  Set global, website, or store view variables](#cloud-system-vars-sys).

 Scope values come from the `store`, `store_group`, and `store_website` tables.